 A new governance structure is adopted, establishing CECI’s corporation at 75 individual members and 25 associate members, and planning the progressive establishment of advisory committees in CECI’s eight country offices abroad.
-A new pledging member category is also created.

-CECI creates and launches the CECI Club des Ambassadrices , uniting more than thirty influential women in Quebec in support of CECI’s projects that promote women’s entrepreneurship throughout the world.
+Establishment of CECI's Club des Ambassadrices , uniting more than thirty influential women in Quebec in support of CECI’s projects that promote women’s entrepreneurship throughout the world.